fdraeger/eChessBoard/README.md

 ## LC Resonance
 LC oscillators inside the pieces are forced into oscillating at their specific resonance frequency.

-The resonance is measured for each square and the piece type is recognized.
+Their resonance is measured for each square and the piece type is recognized.

 ![LC-Chess Concept_v2](https://github.com/fdraeger/eChessBoard/assets/19647221/30177d53-11b4-4d84-bec9-5f01f5fe459e)

 ## Development Steps